brendel-group/mission_db/docs/database/README.md

 # primary database
 ## install postgreSQL
-Download postgreSQL from the official webpage and open the newly installed pgAdmin4.
+- Download postgreSQL and pgAdmin4 from the official webpage and open the newly installed pgAdmin4.
-Rightclick the desired server and create a new database.
+- Rightclick the desired server and create a new database.
+- (for Linux do the following to create a new server and user.
+In this example with Ubuntu):
+    - access the PostgreSQL database shell:
+    ```bash
+    sudo su - postgres
+    ```
+    you will see this: `postgres=#`
+    - create new server and user.
+For example user bob with password 'admin'
+    ```bash
+    postgres=# create user bob with superuser password 'admin';
+    ```
+    - now go to pgadmin4 and add the server with the usere data from the step before

 ## defining server details
 We're using postreSQL, for which we need to specify our database name/ip/password/etc in the missionlister/missionlister/settings.py file.